Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ## Requirements

-For running Federated Learning experiments, the Contoso team needs the following ingredients:
+For running _external_ cross-_silo_ Federated Learning experiments, the Contoso team needs the following ingredients:

 - an "orchestrator" Azure ML workspace;
 - some Kubernetes (K8s) clusters;
 - connections between the K8s clusters and the Azure ML workspace;
-- <other ingredients related to data store, to be added later>...
+- computes and datastores to run the DataTransfer steps.

 The procedure outlined in this document will provision resources that meet the requirements above.